 Atalaya Towers 905 is a three-bedroom, two-bath condo at this oceanfront complex located 0.5 miles north of the Garden City Pier.
 This unit features private oceanfront balcony adjacent to the master bedroom and living area, a fully-equipped kitchen complete with stainless steel appliances including a microwave and dishwasher, as well as a washer, dryer, and central heat and air conditioning.
 Four TVs (cable) and Wi-Fi are also available.
 Sleeping accommodations include one king, one queen, and two twin-sized beds, as well as a queen-sized sofa bed.
 Complex amenities include an enclosed swimming pool, hot tub, outdoor swimming pool, gas grill, and elevators.
-Limit two parking passes per unit - one for on-site parking and one for the overflow parking lot only.
-One car-sized trailer or gas powered golf cart is permitted if parked across the street from complex in the overflow parking lot and will be counted as on.
-Ask for the internet password when picking up pool & parking passes.
+Limit two parking passes per unit - one for on-site parking and one for the overflow parking lot.
+One car-sized trailer or gas powered golf cart is permitted if parked across the street from complex in the overflow parking lot and will be counted as one of the two parking passes.
+Ask for Internet password when picking up pool and parking passes.
 No electric (battery powered) golf carts permitted.
 No telephone.
 No trailers.
-No golf carts.
 No smoking.
 No pets.
 Check-out maid service included.
-Linens not included.
-Complete linen and bath package available for $150, sheets and pillowcases only available for $75.
+Linens included.
 Maximum occupancy: 8

 Conveniently located close to some of the best area attractions, Garden City Beach is directly south of Surfside Beach and ends on a peninsula at the mouth of Murrells Inlet.
 One of the most renowned attractions in Garden City Beach is the Pier at Garden City.
 Other attractions include Marlin Quay Marina, Gulf Stream Cafe, Original Sam's Corner, and Sara J's Seafood Restaurant.